hoodiecrow/ConsTcl/README.md

 #### Pair class

-The Pair class defines what capabilities a pair has (in addition to those from the NIL class), and also defines the internal representation of a pair value expression.
+The Pair class defines what capabilities a pair has (in addition to those from the Base class), and also defines the internal representation of a pair value expression.
 A pair is stored in an instance as a couple of pointers, and the `` car `` and `` cdr `` methods yield each of them as result.

 ```
 catch { ::constcl::Pair destroy }

 oo::class create ::constcl::Pair {
-  superclass ::constcl::NIL
+  superclass ::constcl::Base
   variable car cdr constant
   constructor {a d} {
     set car $a